-- Construction of the Juvenile Justice Court. - Purchasing land for a new agriculture center. - Completion of a new Juvenile Justice Campus.
-This asset was transferred from construction in progress to the building asset category. - Completion of substantial road upgrade projects.
+- Construction of the new Orange Cove Library Branch. - Construction of the new Coroner's facility. - Completion of a new Juvenile Court facility. - Completion of substantial road upgrade projects.

 For government-wide financial statement presentation, all depreciable capital assets except land, right-of-way, infrastructure in progress and construction in progress, were depreciated from acquisition date to the end of the current fiscal year.
 Fund financial statements record capital asset purchases as expenditures.